Skip to main content

 Occupational Therapy, definition of occupational therapy, expand referrals for treatment, certain occupational therapists exempt from referral requirement, deletes requirement that Board of Medical Examiners jointly approve certain rules, executive director provided for, Secs.
 34-39-3, 34-39-4, 34-39-5, 34-39-6, 34-39-7, 34-39-8, 34-39-11, 34-39-16 am'd.

-This bill would exempt occupational therapists performing services in a wellness or community setting from the referral requirement.
+• Exempts occupational therapists providing wellness or community-based services from the mandatory referral requirement.

-This bill would delete the requirement that the State Board of Medical Examiners and the State Board of Occupational Therapy jointly approve certain rules, regulations, and policies.
+• Deletes the requirement that the State Board of Medical Examiners and the Alabama State Board of Occupational Therapy jointly approve certain rules.

-This bill would provide for the employment and compensation of an executive director.
+• Provides for the employment and compensation of an executive director for the board.

-This bill would delete certain requirements for degree or certificate conferral.
+• Deletes certain unspecified requirements for degree or certificate conferral for licensure.

-This bill would provide for the revocation of an active limited permit upon failure of the permit holder to pass the qualifying examination.
+• Provides for revocation of an active limited permit if the permit holder fails the qualifying examination.

 Subjects